dvodia00/dvodia00.github.io/materials/content.en.md

 - You want to position yourself on a new team.
 - You recently assumed a new management position, or you took over a new team.

-→ If any of these apply, then I would suggest Business coaching.

 ### Procedure

 Together, we will review and analyze your current situation.
 Then we will work out what forms of support you might need.
 We will formulate a strategy, plan the time needed in your schedule, and organize the next steps you need to take to achieve your goals.